prem-muthedath/game-of-clicks/README.md

 ##### GHC version: 8.10.4, cabal 3.40

-##### Project journey
+##### Project Journey
-How did the solution to the TV Channel navigation problem called the `game-of-clicks` emerge?
+How did the solution to the TV channel navigation problem called the `game-of-clicks` emerge?
 Well, at first it looked more complex than it really is, and you thought dynamic programming is needed.
 Then, on closer inspection, you learned that the solution needs another, much simpler approach.
 You then